Nick Rawsthorne

 He has played for Halifax in the Championship, and on loan from 'Fax at the South Wales Scorpions in League 1.
 Rawsthorne has also played for Hull F.C. in the Super League, and on loan from Hull at the York City Knights and Doncaster in League 1 and the Leigh Centurions in the Super League.
-He has also played for the Toronto Wolfpack in the Betfred Championship, and on loan from Toronto at York in Betfred League 1.
+He has also played for the Toronto Wolfpack in the Championship, and on loan from Toronto at York in League 1.

 Background

 Rawsthorne was born in Halifax, West Yorkshire, England.

 Playing career

 Rawsthorne grew up playing rugby union for Leeds Carnegie academy and represented England Academies from Under-16 to Under-18s.

+Halifax RLFC

+In 2016 he made his professional début for Halifax against the Bradford Bulls.